asia-pacific-energy-research-centre/aperc-emissions/README.md

+## The tool is focused on helping you to map emission factors to new fuel types you may have.

-## This will produce the emission factors for energy categories used in APERC energy datasets.
+- It does this by providing code to create emission factors for energy categories used in the main APERC energy dataset.
+This code is intended to be able to be replicated for other datasets.

-- **If the user just wants emissions factors for the standard APEC set of fuel categories, they can just run 'emissions_factors_for_egeda_data.py' and use the output**

-- **This library is also set up for someone to create emissions factors if they have a different set of fuel categories than the standard APEC set**.
-They would just create a copy of the workflow/emissions_factors_for_egeda_data.py file and edit the variables in there, then in a new sheet in config/emissions_to_energy_mappings.xlsx create a mapping from the emissions factors fuel codes in config/emission_factors.xlsx they want, and their unique energy fuel codes.
+- If a new energy dataset uses different fuel type codes, then a space for creating the mapping between those fuel codes and the emissions factors is provided in config/emissions_to_energy_mappings.xlsx
+- Emission factors can also be updated in config/emission_factors.xlsx.
 - There is also a file to create **generation emissions factors** from the egeda data.
-This can also be easily edited to make it work for your own situation.
+This can also be easily edited to make it work for your own dataset.

 # **The key files used are:**
 #### Config/: